zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/setting-up-liferay-dxp/clustering-for-high-availability/06-configuring-unicast-over-tcp.md

     * Make sure the initial hosts value accounts for all your nodes.
 If `initial_hosts` is not specified in a TCP XML file or in a JVM argument, `localhost` is the initial host.
     * An alternative to specifying initial hosts in a TCP XML file is to specify them to your app server using a JVM argument like this: `-Djgroups.tcpping.initial_hosts=192.168.224.154[7800],192.168.224.155[7800]`.

 1. Copy your `tcp.xml` file to each node, making sure to set the TCP bind port to the node's bind port.
-For example, on the node with IP address `192.168.224.155`, configure TCPPing like this:
+On the node with IP address `192.168.224.155`, for example, configure TCPPing like this:

     ```xml
     <TCP bind_port="7800"/>